-As a recipient of Federal financial assistance, Community Hospice of Texas and Providence Hospice do not exclude, deny benefits to, or otherwise discriminate against any person on the basis of race, color, national origin, disability, or age in admission to, participation in, or receipt of the services and benefits under any of its programs and activities, whether carried out by Community Hospice of Texas or Providence Hospice directly or through a contractor or any other entity with which Community Hospice of Texas or Providence Hospice arranges to carry out its programs and activities.
+As a recipient of Federal financial assistance, Community Healthcare of Texas does not exclude, deny benefits to, or otherwise discriminate against any person on the basis of race, color, national origin, disability, or age in admission to, participation in, or receipt of the services and benefits under any of its programs and activities, whether carried out by Community Healthcare of Texas directly or through a contractor or any other entity with which Community Healthcare of Texas arranges to carry out its programs and activities.

-Community Hospice of Texas and Providence Hospice believe that the information we gather about you is of a very private nature and we are dedicated to keeping this information confidential.
+Community Healthcare of Texas believes that the information we gather about you is of a very private nature and we are dedicated to keeping this information confidential.
 Click here to view our Notice of Privacy Practices.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.